averyanov/vpn-bootstrap/README.md

 ## Manual install

-Log in to your server as superuser (root) via SSH and execute this command:
+Log in to your server as root via SSH and execute this command:

     curl -sL https://raw.githubusercontent.com/gongled/vpn-bootstrap/master/bin/vpn-preconf | bash -s